atong01/coinshuffle/README.md

 --------
 We implement a general blockchain on top of a rest API.
 Each client represents a blockchain node.

+Note that the anonblock proposal depicts the eventual idea of this project.

 Client Interface
 ----------------
 /chain -- [GET] returns a view of the full chain